Porges/ways-to-play/src/games/nine-mens-morris/index.md

 1. During the placement phase, no mills may be made.
 2. During the movement phase, each player rolls three dice before moving a piece.
-If they roll any of the special rolls 6–5–4, 6–3–3, 5–2–2, or 4–1–1, they may ‘fly’ a piece from anywhere on the board to complete a mill (or two mills).
+If they roll any of the special rolls {% dice 654 %}, {% dice 633 %}, {%dice 522 %}, or {% dice 411 %}, they may ‘fly’ a piece from anywhere on the board to complete a mill (or two mills).
 For any other result, the player moves as normal.

 ### Lasker Morris